Shrey0561/Raw-and-Relational-Exploring-Game-Sales-with-SQL/README.md

 |Take-Two Interactive        | 4,204.98                  |
 |Sony Computer Entertainment | 3,642.57                  |

+Takeaway: Nintendo's iconic IPs gave it a huge edge, the only publisher to cross 14K in global sales.

 ### Genre Sales Performance

  - Highest-Selling Genre : **Action** - 13,102.11M
+   *Fast-paced gameplay and broad appeal made Action the top performer.*

  - Lowest-Selling Genre: **Strategy** - 498.96M
+   *Despite depth, the genre struggled to attract mainstream success.*

 ### Global Sales Trend by Year
 This simulated line chart shows how game sales evolved, peaking around 2008-2010 before a sharp decline by 2016.